Developing a Trading Mindset

 Record things like the entry price and date, number of shares bought, the risk amount taken and where your position size calc was, your exit date and price, the loss or profit and what index the stock was in.

-I will be honest with you and say doing this is a pain in the ass, but it is the best thing for when you review your trades to see if you are sticking to your system and if you are not (highly probable) it shows where you are making the errors and what pattern there is.
+This work can be tedious.
+Although it is essential for you review your trades and see if you are sticking to your system.
+If you are not (highly probable) a review shows where you are making the errors and if there is a negative pattern.
 It will show your weakness and strengths, and highlight the areas you need to improve and work on.

 The other thing I want you to do is keep a personal journal, this can be another column on your record sheet or a separate book or log.

 Record your feelings!
 This is no time to cop out on this one.
-Put it all down, it may be “I had a fight my partner last night” “I am feeling anxious about my sick mother” “I am worried about this next power bill” “I am sick of this trading, it wont work” “I have doubts about this company” “I have been winning consistently, gee I feel great” “that bloke next door is a real dickhead” whatever it is, record it!
+Write them all down.
+It may be “I had a fight my partner last night”, “I am feeling anxious about my sick mother”, “I am worried about this next power bill”, “I am sick of this trading, it wont work”, “I have doubts about this company”, “I have been winning consistently - gee I feel great”, “that bloke next door is a real dickhead!”
+Whatever it is, record it!

-Because this is what makes you trade well or bad, remember “trading is easy but we make it hard” so it’s the recognition of the mistakes, the recording of the errors, the brutal honesty of your feelings that will make you more aware as a person and therefore more aware as a trader what you are doing wrong.
+Because these intense feelings can affect your thoughts..
+Remember “trading is easy but we make it hard” so it’s the recognition of the mistakes, the recording of the errors, the brutal honesty of your feelings that will make you more aware as a person and therefore more aware as a trader.

-And even better it will assist you in determining what you can cope with emotionally in the market, if you can cope with a portfolio pullback 10, 20, 25, 30, 35 percent or
+Even better, journalling will assist you in determining what you can cope with emotionally in the market.
+If you can cope with a portfolio pullback 10, 20, 25, 30, 35 percent or

-It will show you that things like a fight with a partner at home can affect your decision making, if it was a disagreement about money, maybe trading?
-You may be inclined to think “I will show em” and take a bigger risk then you should and then whatever the result of the trade you have the mental fallout to deal with.
-If it’s a loss it will makes things worse, if it’s a win it can make things more worse by setting you up to do it again and fail bigger the next time, maybe wiping out a large amount of your capital and you will be wondering what went wrong.
+Journalling will show you that things like a fight with a partner at home can affect your decision making.
+If it was a disagreement about money, maybe your trading?
+You may be inclined to think “I will show em” and take a bigger risk then you should.
+If the trades a loss it will makes things worse, if it’s a win it can make things more worse by developing a false sense of ability and confidence - until the next loss.